Netflix’s ‘The Laundromat’ is a chaotic attempt to dramatize the Panama Papers

 Indeed, another A-list director, Steven Soderbergh, has already released two films on Netflix this year alone (by his prolific standards, this is about par for the course).
 The first, “High Flying Bird,” was set in the worlds of basketball and sporting agents, and now he returns with the more high profile “The Laundromat,” about the Central American law firm at the heart of the Panama Papers.

-To call Mossack Fonseca shady would be like calling Count Dracula a bad fit to work at a blood bank.
+To call Mossack Fonseca shady would be like calling Count Dracula a bit of a bad fit to work at a blood bank.
 Over 30 years, it helped the superrich keep their money hidden from prying government eyes, building “a factory that flooded the planet with more than 210,000 anonymous companies, trusts and foundations.”
 That quote is from Jake Bernstein’s book “Secrecy World,” upon which “The Laundromat” is based — although the film trailer prefers to sell itself as being “based on some real shit!”
+Vice magazine first shone a light on the company's practices with its brilliantly headlined “The Law Firm that Works with Oligarchs, Money Launderers, and Dictators,” back in 2014.

 You may remember reading excerpts of the Panama Papers back in April 2016, when over 370 journalists worldwide combed through the 11.5 million documents from the Mossack Fonseca archive in search of possible dirt.
 They found plenty — leading to the resignations of political leaders in Iceland and Pakistan — but it was a hard slog for the average reader who didn’t know their bear market from their bearer shares.